googlearchive/chromedeveditor/ide/README.md

 `chrome://flags`, enable `#enable-experimental-web-platform-features`.

 ### Entry Point
 The main entry point to the Chrome App is `app/manifest.json`.
-It calls defines the background script for the application (`app/background.js`).
+It defines the background script for the application (`app/background.js`).
 This script gets invoked when the application starts.
-It open a new window with the contents set to the `app/spark.html` file.
-This file it turn runs `app/spark.dart`.
+It opens a new window with the contents set to the `app/spark.html` file.
+This file in turn runs `app/spark.dart`.

 ### Dependencies
-Dependencies need first to be fetched using [pub](http://pub.dartlang.org).
+Dependencies needs to be fetched first, using [pub](http://pub.dartlang.org).
 Run:

     pub get